Barley Bothy

 In the neighbourhood

-• The Whisky Trail is not so much an official tour as an acknowledgement of the fact that there are enough distilleries in the area that some of them have their own category – Speyside malts.
-Glendronach and Glenfiddich are on the doorstep and worth a visit
+• The Whisky Trail (Glenfiddich), 40-minute drive: Not so much an official tour as an acknowledgement of the fact that there are enough distilleries in the area that you can hop from distillery to distillery

 Location